addyionut/Dictionar/README.md

 # Dictionar

-You can add words in the dictionary and you can search for a word if exists or not in it.
+You can add words in the dictionary and you can search for a word whether or not there is in it.